Post most recently updated 10/22/2019: basic calendar version of Sheppard’s appearances added for Sheppard fans.

 ✔ Offers precise control of typography.

-❌ Lacks hyperlink capability currently—this is a pretty big nay for the pros hoping to move away from other desktop publishing softwares, and is one of the biggest complaints I’ve seen within the beta tester feedback forum.
+❌ Lacks hyperlink capability currently.4This is a pretty big nay for the professionals hoping to move away from other desktop publishing software, and is one of the biggest complaints I’ve seen within the beta tester feedback forum.
 Hyperlinking is now built into the software, and it’s fabulous—Publisher even seems to remember a large number of the hyperlinks, so if you have particular sites you need to reference often in digital documents, it’s fantastic!

 Overall, I’m still loving Affinity Publisher as an alternative to the pricier desktop publishing software out there, and I expect I’ll purchase it when they release the true version.
 Well-established professionals, however, are less likely to make the switch to #TeamAffinity until certain kinks are worked out, but

 ...for those of us whose budgets frown on the subscription model, Affinity products are looking to be exciting options with promising possibilities.

 - Sue Catt, who bore textual witness to many a tantrum during this process from its beginning, and only told me when she was laughing maybe half of the time.

 - Ms. Joy, the admin for Sheppard Addicts, for her keen corrective eye and graceful tact when notifying me that I’d f*cked up.

 - Ms. Nicole, one of a team of admins of Mark Sheppard Fans, for her design eye and for providing a particular text graphic—it wasn’t used in this theme, but perhaps down the line…

 - The Husband, Ms. Eff, and Doc Holliday—my dear analog non-fanpeople—for smiling and nodding enthusiastically when I come at them with my “Look what I made” fangirl ish.

 - The Teen, for volunteering to help me with a technique I was trying to figure out, then for her excitement on my behalf when I was able to manage it out independently.